-I am pleased to share with you our plans for the full reopening of school on Tuesday 8th September 2020.
-The government have stated that all pupils, in all year groups, will return to school full-time from the beginning of the autumn term and we are now ready to share with you the school guidance that has been produced in line with the government's own guidance.
+I am pleased to share with you our revised risk assessment.
+Bold and underlined sentences are additions.

 When producing the document, we have been mindful of the need to reduce the number of contacts between children and staff whilst considering the practical logistics of the full function of the school.

-Please read this document carefully as it outlines key questions you may have about the return to school.
+Thank you for your continued support.